Spinal Cord Injuries

 A spinal cord injury (SCI) is one of the most serious and devastating injuries a person can experience.
 A spinal cord injury can happen for many reasons, from an auto accident to medical malpractice to a bad fall.
 Regardless of the cause, the injury can result in a changed life and significant ongoing medical expenses.
 In fact, according to the National Spinal Cord Injury Statistical Center, a person who suffers a spinal cord injury at age 25 will incur lifetime costs between $1,517,806 and $4,543,182.

 If the negligence or carelessness of another person or company caused your spinal cord injury, you may hold them legally responsible.
-A Denver injury lawyer at Levine Law can help you to take action, enforce your legal rights, and obtain the compensation you deserve.
+A Denver spinal cord injury lawyer at Levine Law can help you to take action, enforce your legal rights, and obtain the compensation you deserve.
 With more than 20 years of experience, our award-winning injury lawyers have the experience to handle tough cases like those involving spinal cord injuries.
-To learn more about how we can help you, give us a call today.
+To learn more about how we can help you, contact us today.

 Understanding Spinal Cord Injuries